New Ebola virus Outbreak in Democratic Republic of Congo, challenges in vaccine distribution highlighted

 Logistical and Practical Issues in Vaccine Distribution

 The research highlights that mass vaccination programs can be both costly and impractical, especially in regions prone to Ebola outbreaks.
-These areas, often remote and rural, are home to approximately 462 million people, making widespread vaccine distribution logistically challenging.
+These areas, often remote and rural, are home to approximately 462 million people, making widespread logistically challenging.

 Focus on Healthcare Workers